Stroller brand review: Mockingbird

 How We Tested The Mockingbird Stroller

 We ordered a Mockingbird stroller in November 2019 and paid for it with our own money.
-The stroller is $350 and we also ordered an infant insert for $30.
+The stroller was $350 and we also ordered an infant insert for $30.
 The total was $380—there was no sales tax and shipping was free.
 (New York state residents have to pay sales tax).
+(Updated 2022: the price is now $450).

 Mockingbird stroller: specs, out of the box, back story

 The Mockingbird stroller is pitched as a premium “multi-function” stroller at an affordable price—that’s because Mockingbird is one of the first “direct to consumer” (DTC) brands in this category.
 DTC brands, like Dollar ShaveClub and Casper mattresses, only sell direct to consumers . . . no stores or e-commerce middlemen like Amazon.
+(The exception: Target is now selling the stroller).
 And that means lower prices.

 Mockingbird hopes to do for strollers what Warby Parker did for eyeglasses (although Warby Parker now has a handful of stores in addition to their web site).